siddug/transformers/chain-reaction/README_DOCKER.md

 # Docker Setup for Chain Reaction

-This project includes a complete Docker setup with FastAPI, PostgreSQL, Qdrant, and Redis.
+This project includes a complete Docker setup with FastAPI, PostgreSQL, Qdrant, Redis, MinIO, and Next.js UI.

 ## Services